madhums/madhums.github.io/_posts/2012-11-12-node-imager-now-uses-streams.md

 > A plugin for gm module, which enables simple buffering of image binary for later content-length detection

-It gives the buffer of the processed file using which you can get the length of the file to be uploaded.
+It gives the buffer of the processed file, using which you can get the length of the file to be uploaded.
 The new version (0.1.5) of [node-imager](https://github.com/madhums/node-imager) also skips all the file IO and simply uses streams for uploading.

 If you are using node-imager, you should upgrade to 0.1.5 and take advantage of the awesomeness of node streaming!